scottwrobinson/twentyjs/README.md

 # Twenty

 ## What is it?
 Twenty is a small package to help you get a location (city/region or lat/lon coordinates) from an IP address.
 There are also other utilities, like a function that provides a rough distance between two IP addresses.
+All of this can also be done by specifying the FQDN, like "[stackabuse.com](http://stackabuse.com)" or "google.com".

 This tool uses the [ipinfo.io](http://ipinfo.io/) REST service for its data.